 (2) provide employment where there are defined career paths for trainees;

-(3) pilot the development of an educational pathway that can be used on a continuing basis for transitioning persons from welfare to work; and
+(3) pilot the development of an educational pathway that can be used on a continuing basis for transitioning persons from public assistance directly to work; and

 (4) demonstrate the active participation of department of economic security workforce centers, Minnesota state college and university institutions and other educational institutions, and local welfare agencies.